NFC-enabled mobile phones: the disruptive innovation you should know about

 HTC One X, AT&T’s newest Android LTE phone, was released on May 6th.
 This phone is special because it is Near Field Communication (NFC) enabled.
 The NFC-enabled phones will tremendously change the mobile customer experience.
 Why?
 I will explain in plain English what NFC is and how it will create new businesses.

 Most of us are familiar with Radio Frequency Identification (RFID) tags.
 They are the tags that make the alarm sound when the sales rep forgets to remove the smart label from the item purchased.
 Stores use it to prevent theft.
 NFC is built upon RFID technology.
-NFC enables consumers to tap their mobile devices to share information, to connect, and to make payments.
+NFC enables consumers to tap their business phones to share information, to connect, and to make payments.
 Why does tapping work?
 Because NFC enables a short-range wireless connectivity to allow communications at distances up to 10 cm.